superstringsoftware/observatory/README.md

 Revision history
 -----------------

+#### 0.9.1: October, 18, 2015
+* Some clean up of profiling methods
+* Hook into all server collections for future management in Vega

 ### MAJOR: 0.9.0: October, 4, 2015
 *Major changes, enhancements and additions after Observatory team got some strong corporate backing and returned to the project with renewed commitment*